Damak Municipality: Education

-Communication and Entertainment
+Communication and entertainment

-Nepal Telecom Damak Branch serves as the center for Telecommunication and Cellular with two huge Skyline Towers.
-Whereas Axiatas's Ncell is also popular in the city having 82 small and One huge tower installed for the fastest connectivity.
-There are 3 cellular providers in Damak; Ncell, NTC and Smart Cell.
-Here, all 3 cellular providers delivers 4G services in Damak.
+Nepal Telecom Damak Branch serves as the center for telecommunication and cellular with two huge Skyline Towers.
+Whereas Axiatas's Ncell is also popular in the city having 82 small and one huge tower installed for the fastest connectivity.
+There are two cellular providers in Damak; Ncell and NTC.
+Here, all cellular providers deliver 4G services in Damak.

 Worldlink Communication, Subisu, Vianet, Firstlink, Unified Communication and Classictech are Internet Service Provider (ISP) which are providing internet services in Damak.

-Damak has five FM stations named Pathibhara FM (93.6 MHz), Saptarangi FM (101.6 MHz), Radio Himshikhar (103.3Mhz), Star FM (92Mhz), Radio Jhapa (100.7Mhz), and Radio Kings FM (104.1Mhz).
+Damak has six FM stations named Pathibhara FM (93.6 MHz), Saptarangi FM (101.6 MHz), Radio Himshikhar (103.3Mhz), Star FM (92Mhz), Radio Jhapa (100.7Mhz), and Radio Kings FM (104.1Mhz).
 But national radio station Radio Nepal and other surrounding FM stations Kanchanjungha FM, Saptakoshi FM, Koshi FM, Kantipur FM can clearly be heard in the city.
 Damak is also broadcasting the television channel named Himshikhar Television from a couple of years and running successfully in the nationwide.
 There used to be two TV DTH providers named National cable and another Kankai cable (which later merged with National cable and started its services with the name Jagriti National Cable and later named as Doen TV (2017) and Mero TV (2019)) in Damak.
 SIM TV are also started to provide the DTH services, and later Dish Home also started a services in Damak.

-There are 2 single movie hall named Pathibhara Chalchitra Mandir and Damak Chalchitra Mandir and DMAX Cinema is multiplex where movies can be watched.
+There are 3 single movie hall named Pathibhara Chalchitra Mandir, Nilkantha Hall (closed) and Damak Chalchitra Mandir (closed) and DMAX Cinema is multiplex where movies can be watched.